 Together with the Swiss Tropical and Public Health Institute, these institutions have expanded the DASH research project into the ‘Healthy Schools for Healthy Communities’ initiative ‘KaziBantu’.

-KaziBantu is funded by the Novartis Foundation, a philanthropic organization focused on population health in low and middle income countries.
+KaziBantu was initially funded by the Novartis Foundation, a philanthropic organization focused on population health in low and middle income countries.

 The main goals of the KaziBantu programme are in line with the united nations Sustainable Development Goals (SDGs) and comprise of five goals: